YitianShi/MetaIsaacGrasp/README.md

 ```
 This is adapted from [tutourial for binary installation](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/binaries_installation.html)

+Now Isaaclab can also be used with Isaac Sim installed by pip.
+Please check the above documentation for details.

+## VSCode development

 Now the vscode debugging is supported by pressing `Ctrl+Shift+P`, selecting `Tasks: Run Task` and run `setup_python_env`

 You can change to headless mode as you wish.
 The `num_envs` decide how many scenes will be set up on the same stage.

+## Potential Issues

-!!If you cause core dump due to camera setting please run following command:
+If you cause core dump due to camera setting please run following command:

 ```
 sudo prime-select nvidia